 The IRS' standard mileage rate in 2021 is 56 cents per mile.

-This method was introduced so small business owners did not have to track a mileage log or keep all the receipts for their vehicle expenses.
+This method was introduced so small business owners did not have to track a mileage log or keep all their vehicle expense receipts (for three years).
 It's as easy as that.
 Multiply your total miles by the deduction rate and compare it to maintaining the actual expenses for write-offs.